 At Stage One Creative Services, we are committed to maintaining the trust, confidence and respect of visitors to our website.
 Most importantly, we want you to know that Stage One is not in the business of selling or sharing your data with other companies.
 It doesn’t fit with our business model and simply isn’t what we do.

-This policy is GDPR compliant and is effective from 19 May 2018.
-It will be reviewed quarterly and may be updated without notice.
+This policy is General Data Protection Regulation (GDPR) compliant and is effective from 19 May 2018.
+It will be reviewed annually and may be updated without notice.
 Please revisit this page periodically to check for any updates.

 How do I disable cookies?

 If you want to disable cookies you need to change your website browser settings to reject cookies.
 How you can do this will depend on the browser and device you are using to visit the site.

 As part of the registration process for our e-newsletters, we collect personal information including your name and email address.
 We use that information for a couple of reasons: to tell you about stuff you’ve asked us to tell you about; to contact you if we need to obtain or provide additional information; to check our records are right and to check every now and then that you’re happy to continue receiving newsletters from us.
 We absolutely don’t share or trade this information with other organisations and businesses.